djnautiyal/windows-startup-app/README.md

 # windows-startup-app
-Starting up a menu-like startup task as soon as my computer starts
+Starting up a menu-like startup task as soon as my computer starts.

 ## Current State:
-Able to create a windows popup at the foreground and run your apps/browser from there
+Able to create a windows popup at the foreground and run your apps/browser from there.

 ## Target State:
-Create a better flow and reduce the number or if-else prompts.
+Create Electron app using JS to create a basic application similar to current state.

 ## How to run:
 Please make sure that you are using correct file-locations/urls.
 Mentioned here: